A better angle unit

 If we have the definition 1 angle unit ≡ turn/240, it is turn = 240 units.

 The angle unit degree is also an angle, and it is a subunit of a turn.
 The first thing what a child learns is the rotation and the full rotation!
 In one direction is a parent, and in another direction is not!
 We already know what is a turn.
 Thus, the equality turn = 360° is not a definition!
 But, we have the definition of the unit degree: 1° ≡ turn/360.

 We can define something new by something what we already know!

 Forget the calculation number pi and the fraction pi/180.
 The calculation 1° = pi/180 is wholly unacceptable!
 The fraction pi/180 is only a calculation number and nothing else!
 It is not the definition of the angle unit degree!

 An angle unit must be by definition an angle!

 If the angle unit is a subunit of a turn, it is an angle.
 It represents also a rotation.

 - - The basis for the definition of the angle unit degree is the constant angle turn.
-The unit degree is good to give a direction, and it is good for orientation.
+The unit degree is a subunit of a turn.
+It is good to give a direction, and it is good for orientation.

 - - The basis for the definition of the angle unit radian is the fact that an angle is radius-invariant.
-The unit radian is good for mathematical calculations.
+The unit radian is an angle unit, but it is not (per definition) a subunit of a turn.
+It is good for mathematical calculations of the arc lengths.

 And here is something for the programmers.
 The Nim programming language is a new language for me.
 I have just started to test it (Nim Compiler Version 1.0.4, Compiled at 2019-11-27).
 It is easy to understand this language.
 The Nim code is like a pseudocode of a tutorial!
 But you can compile it!
 And the Nim programming language has its modules!
 See the code below: